Sri Lakshmi Narasimha Swamy Temple, Yadagirigutta: Donations and Renovations

-The Seventh Nizam of Hyderabad, Mir Osman Ali Khan during his time had passed a grant of Rs.82,825 to this temple.
+The Seventh Nizam of Hyderabad, Mir Osman Ali Khan during his rule, had passed a grant of Rs.82,825 to this temple.

-In Feb 2023, Princess Esra wife of 8th Nizam gifted jewellery worth 8 Lakh Rupees to the temple.
+In Feb 2023, on behalf of the Nizam family, Princess Esra, wife of the 8th Nizam, gifted jewellery worth 8 Lakh Rupees to the temple.

 Sections

-The sections of the temple include the main temple, Mukha Mandapam, seven gopurams (domes) with wooden roofs, vratha peetham, Swamy Vari Udyana Vanam, kalyana mandapam, satram etc. The pillars of 12 Alvars (those immersed in God) in the main temple is a significant feature.
+The sections of the temple include the main temple, Mukha Mandapam, seven gopurams (domes) with wooden roofs, vratha peetham, Swamy Vari Udyana Vanam, kalyana mandapam, satram etc. The pillars of 12 Alvars (the poet-saints of Sri Vaishnavism) in the main temple is a significant feature.

 The temple entrance arch will depict Mahābhūta (the five elements).